Key Facts

 How It Works

-- •Select your input method: either by entering individual coefficients (a, b, c, d) or by typing the full equation directly.
+- •Select your preferred input format: either individual coefficients (a, b, c, d) or a complete equation string.

 Use Cases